 To facilitate order taking outside of the online store channel Shopify gives us Draft Orders.
 We will be using Draft Orders to facilitate wholesale order taking via Airtable.
 Draft Orders can be easily accessed via your Shopify admin interface, and will be converted to regular Orders once you've clicked the "Mark As Paid" button in Shopify.

 Create a table that will house your wholesale orders.
 Make sure that the table has all the necessary columns that you'd like to fill out during order entry.
 Then, for the fun part, create a Form view of your data.
 Share the link to the form view with anyone who needs to enter wholesale orders, and keep in mind that data can also be entered using the Airtable mobile app.

 Now that we have Airtable set up, let's configure AirPower to sync the right data to the right place.
-Open your AirPower app interface and go to the Column Mapping tab.
-Here, find the Draft Orders section and map all the order-related columns in your table.
+Open your AirPower app interface and go to the Data Mapping tab.
+Here, find the Draft Orders section and map all the draft order-related columns in your table.

 Now you can enter draft orders using your Airtable form, and when AirPower is running an Airtable-to-Shopify sync it will create or update your Draft Orders as necessary.

 Orders and Draft Orders need to be linked to a Variant row and a Customer row.
 Shopify requires that Draft Order line items are created with an order, and that each of these line items is related to a product variant.
 This will be fairly cumbersome and time-consuming to do manually with Airtable, especially if you are entering a wholesale order whilst visiting a customer, so AirPower has a trick up its sleeve for you.